• Skip to primary navigation

 They will get into anything when bored or feel anxious.

-Most dogs sleep the entire time you are gone in a protected, restricted area or crate.
+Most dogs sleep when you are gone in a protected, restricted area or crate.

 That’s why they are so energetic when you walk through the door.